ipopescu/docs/source/docs/casper/concepts/design/rewards.md

 <img src={"/image/design/rewards-pot.png"} alt="Pie chart showing how rewards are split" width="300"/>
 </p>

 The rewards calculation takes place at the end of an era.
-In addition to rewarding everything in that era, the algorithm also looks back into previous era(s), depending on the `signature_rewards_max_delay` parameter, to compensate for delay in creation and distribution of finality signature.
-In particular, this enables us to reward switch blocks, which was impossible with the prior, Highway-specific calculation.
+In addition to rewarding everything in that era, the algorithm also looks back into blocks from the previous era, depending on the `signature_rewards_max_delay` parameter, to compensate for the delay in creating and distributing finality signatures.